utsavgupta/utsavgupta.github.io/content/about/index.md

 showpagemeta: false
 ---
 I am a polyglot programmer with 4.5 years' professional experience in designing and developing scalable microservices.
 I am interested in architecting and developing solutions for the cloud.
-I am also passionate about [SRE](https://landing.google.com/sre/)(Site Reliability Engineering) practices.
+I also have a keen interest in [SRE](https://landing.google.com/sre/)(Site Reliability Engineering) practices.

 I have experience in developing a bespoke identity and access mangement system and a custom built Dev Ops platform for two of the largest German retailers.